Why should I study German?

 Can I test out of German courses?

 You can if you are a German-speaking returned missionary or have had extensive non-academic experience with the German language, but in nearly all cases, taking German 202 or 321 and then applying for vertical credit for German 101-201 is a better option.
 You can apply for vertical credit in any advising center, and the process is quick and inexpensive once you’ve passed German 202 or 321.
 It’s even possible take these courses, apply for vertical credit, and complete a German cluster the semester you graduate.
-If you are in one of the rare situations where you need graded credit, rather than pass/fail credit, please contact Dr. Green so that an exam can be arranged.
+If you are in one of the rare situations where you need graded credit, rather than pass/fail credit, please contact Dr. Wood so that an exam can be arranged.

 I want to go to Germany.
 What study abroad options in Germany are available through BYU-Idaho?